wadewegner/wadewegner.github.com/content/home/index.md

 title: "Merging code and miles"
 draft: false
 ---
-Sharing my journey as a product leader, midpack ultrarunner, and student of life.
+Sharing my journey as a product manager, midpack ultrarunner, and aspiring brewmaster.